Estimated reading time: 9 minutes

 A visit to Australia must include an adventure with Kangaroos, the country’s endemic, and the world’s largest marsupial species.
 Renowned for standing on two legs, hopping and carrying baby kangaroos in a little front pouch.
 Kangaroos are best seen in their natural habitat in the wild and there are only a few places near Sydney that you can see wild Kangaroos.

 The Kangaroo hop is quite legendary; reaching speeds of 60kph and a span of over 8m!
 With short hair, powerful hind legs, small forelimbs, large feet, and a long tail, Kangaroos are great swimmers and have exceptional hearing and eyesight.
-The Aborigines of Australia consider Kangaroos to be of cultural and spiritual significance while their meat, skin, and fur are still used for food, utensils, and clothing, respectively.
-To answer the frequently asked question of ‘where to see kangaroos near Sydney’, Sydney Top Tours put this list from our experience.
+The Aboriginals of Australia consider Kangaroos to be of cultural and spiritual significance while their meat, skin, and fur are still used for food, utensils, and clothing, respectively.
+To answer the frequently asked question of ‘where to see kangaroos near Sydney’, Sydney Private Tours put this list from our experience.

 What is special about the Kangaroo?

 - Female Kangaroo is called a ‘flyer’ or a ‘doe’

 - Male Kangaroo is called a ‘buck’ or a ‘boomer’

 - A group of Kangaroos is called a ‘mob’